hummingbot/hummingbot/documentation/docs/developers/tutorial/simple-trade.md

 ## Overview

-Simple trade strategy expands upon Perform Trade strategy.
+The Simple Trade strategy expands upon Perform Trade strategy, now adding a delay before placing a trade.
 By the end of this part, you should be able to add:

 * time delay between trades
 * set a time restriction to cancel order